jfcloutier/karma_system/design_notes/policies.md

 A directive is either

 * a goal: An observed belief plus a desired impact (the umwelt is free to formulate an appropriate policy)
-* a command: a named policy (previously built and executed in the umwelt and then incorporated in the parent CA's causal model)
+* a command: a named policy (previously built and executed in the umwelt and then incorporated in the parent CA's symbolic generative model)

 If the the CA is an *effector CA*, the goals it receives will simply be to activate effectors, like spinning a wheel forward or backward.
 Effector CAs are at the bottom level of the hierarchy of CAs and are indirectly and transitively in the umwelts of every CAs.